evensolberg/id3tools/README.md

 # ID3tag

-A simple application for updating ID3 tags in APE, FLAC, MP3 and MP4 files.
+A simple application for updating and renaming ID3 tags in APE, FLAC, MP3 and MP4 files.
+The application also supports renaming DSF files based on tags [^rename].

+[^rename]: You can supply new tags to the application and these will be used when renaming.

 The main purpose of this application is to be able to (easily) process files in bulk, so some of the functionality is optimized towards this.

+Unless you supply the `-1` flag, files are processed in parallel.

 ## Usage